tobek/laminae/notes.md

     - But also walled gardens for protection from elements https://en.wikipedia.org/wiki/Walled_garden
 - Smells
     - sour, citrus, bitter, pine, vanilla, ash, resin
-- Everything is black and white - maybe CEP or CED? or NNP. or...
+- Everything is black and white - maybe CED? or NNP. or...
 LGC or LGP?
     - (except visitors and their stuff? what about their stuff left behind?)
 - stelae (carved stone slabs)
 - *eremia* "a solitude, an uninhabited region, a waste," from *erēmos* "uninhabited, empty, desolate, bereft," from PIE *\*erem-* "to rest, be quiet"